dotansimha/graphql-code-generator/README.md

 > You can find the complete instructions in [GraphQL Code Generator website](https://the-guild.dev/graphql/codegen/docs/getting-started/installation).

-Start by installing the basic deps of GraphQL Codegen;
+Start by installing the basic deps of GraphQL Codegen:

 ```bash
 yarn add graphql